- 13.06.–23.08.2026

 the rising smoke hexing the messages of the street.

-Berlin, the Bitch and the Witch conjures a collective spell against the circuits of capital that shape and exhaust life in the contemporary city.
-In the Western world, magic is often used as a metaphor for the mystical, the sacred, and the imaginative, challenging ‘rational’ or ‘scientific’ frameworks of understanding.
-Here magic is a method.
-The exhibition gathers artist-magicians who work with movement, sound, irony, fiction, and irreverence to reveal what capitalism renders invisible: care, madness, healing, resistance, and interconnection.
-Like a circle around a fire, these works open a shared space where Bitches and Witches reclaim knowledge, protect one another, and imagine new forms of survival within Berlin’s monsters, ruins, and rhythms.
-The show does not ask for permission, it lights it up.
+The exhibition brings together artist-magicians who use movement, sound, irony, fiction, and defiance to make visible what capitalist systems often render invisible: care, madness, healing, resistance, and connectedness.
+Like a circle around a fire, these works open up a shared space where bitches and witches reclaim knowledge, protect one another, and devise new forms of survival amidst Berlin’s monsters, ruins, and rhythms.
+The exhibition does not ask for permission—it sparks contradiction, imagination, and new forms of collective action.

 Curated by Arantxa Ciafrino